Unlocking team potential: How strengths-based coaching transforms organisations

-At the core of every thriving organization lies a deep understanding of its team members’ strengths, and this understanding can be the motivation for excellence.
-In a recent conversation between Nicola Jackson, StrengthscopeMaster™, and founder of Personal Strengths Coaching, and Claire Nielsen, a leader embarking on an exciting project funded by the National Lottery Community Fund, we delve into how strengths-based coaching can be the driving force behind organisational success in times of constant change.
+At the core of every thriving organisation lies a deep understanding of its team members’ strengths, and this understanding can be the motivation for excellence.
+In a recent conversation between Nicola Jackson, StrengthscopeMaster™, and founder of Personal Strengths Coaching, and Claire Neilson, a voluntary sector leader embarking on an exciting project to develop an Emerging Leadership Programme, we delve into how strengths-based coaching can be the driving force behind organisational success in times of constant change.

 What Was the Mission?